lidofinance/dual-governance/docs/mechanism.md

 ### Veto Cooldown state

-In the Veto Cooldown state, the DAO cannot submit proposals to the DG but can execute pending non-cancelled proposals.
-It exists to guarantee that no staker possessing enough stETH to generate `FirstSealRageQuitSupport` can lock the governance indefinitely without rage quitting the protocol.
+In the Veto Cooldown state, the DAO cannot submit proposals to the DG but can execute pending non-cancelled proposals, provided that the proposal being executed was submitted more than `ProposalExecutionMinTimelock` days ago.
+This state exists to guarantee that no staker possessing enough stETH to generate `FirstSealRageQuitSupport` can lock the governance indefinitely without rage quitting the protocol.

 **Transition to Veto Signalling**.
 If, while the state is active, the following condition becomes true: